mor3s/MiniProject1/README.md

 To lauch this code, you need to create a live server using python or a VScode extension.

+The design's sketches are in the designs folder

 This visualization is anwering the question :

  >Is there a regional effect in the data?
 Are some names more popular in some regions?
 Are popular names generally popular across the whole country ?